Energy in Sweden: Hydroelectric power

-While installations have historically been minimal, solar power has been growing quickly in Sweden with the country's cumulative PV capacity nearly doubling in 2014 to 79 MW.
-Capacity rose further to 205 MW at the end of 2016, and 411 MW at the end of 2018.
-Market research firm GlobalData predicted in 2019 that Sweden's solar power capacity could rise to 3.2 gigawatts (GW) in 2030.
-As of 2023, Sweden's largest solar park is an 18MW facility in Skurup built by solar developer Alight AB, which produces energy for Martin & Servera.

-Solar power accounted for roughly 0.3% of the nation's total electricity consumption in 2018.
+Fossil fuels

+Coal ceased to be used for electricity production in 2020.

+Most of Sweden, including Stockholm have no piped natural gas.

 Biofuels

 Sweden aims for a fossil fuel free vehicle fleet by 2030.

 Sweden published the sustainability criteria for biofuels (2011) which consider the areas with high biological values to be protected in respect to fuels production.
 The feedstock origin used for production of bioliquids in Sweden during 2011 was Sweden 49% The Netherlands 17% United States 17% Finland 6% Belgium 3% and other 8% (Brazil, Malaysia and Russia).
 Palm oil is often pointed out as a dirty feed-stock for biofuels.
 None of the Swedish companies used palm oil in 2011.
 The largest share of feedstock for bioliquids comes from the forest industry in the form of tall oil pitch, tall oil and methanol.